 The intelligent obstacle avoidance function uses the combined observation results of the visual sensing system and the forward millimeter-wave radar sensing system of the aircraft to calculate the optimal flight path, achieving obstacle avoidance in multiple directions.

-3.9.4 Hot Swap Battery
+3.8.4 Hot Swap Battery

-The EVO Max series aircraft supports hot-swappable batteries, which allows you to replace smart batteries without powering off the aircraft, thus avoiding waiting for rebooting.
-When performing a hot swap, it is recommended to replace the battery within 10 seconds to ensure that the new battery can be properly activated when powering on the aircraft.
+The Autel Alpha aircraft supports hot-swappable batteries, which allows you to replace smart batteries without powering off the aircraft, thus avoiding waiting for rebooting.